The first Monday of each month Sooners Illustrated is going to examine the recruiting situation for Oklahoma's offensive positions.

 On the radar: North Richland Hills (Texas) Birdville's Xavier Turner.
 A frequent visitor to OU, it feels like Turner won't be able to control his own destiny with the Sooners.
 If OU can land either Mixon or Starks, Turner will have to find a home somewhere else.

 On the radar: Tulsa (Okla.)
 Memorial's MikeQuan Deane.
 OU will go the patient route with Deane.
 It has other options and there are some academic concerns heading into his senior season.
-Deane fared very well at OU's camp in June.
+Deane fared very well at OU's camp in June and recently earned New Mexico offer.

 Committed (3): La Mirada (Calif.)
 High's Dallis Todd.
 There are going to be constant rumors about Todd because he's such a lucrative prospect, but he has shut them down every time.
 Committed in April, he has a great relationship with Hansen and is also taking his official visit Oct.
 4.